rse/unix-under-windows/README.md

 ## Install Ubuntu GNU/Linux

 1. **Install Ubuntu 18.09 LTS**:<br/>
-   Install Ubuntu GNU/Linix 18.09 LTS from the Windows Store.<br/>
+   Install Ubuntu GNU/Linux 18.09 LTS from the Windows Store.<br/>
-   Rationale
+   Rationale: you need a reasonable GNU/Linux distribution.

+   - *START* &rarr; `microsoft store` &rarr; *Search* &rarr; `ubuntu`

+   In case Microsoft Store is not available on your system, the reason can be that you still have User Account Control (UAC) disabled and/or you are still not logged in with a Microsoft Account.
+Anyway, fix the problems the following way first:

+   - *START* &rarr; *Settings* &rarr; *Updates & Security* &rarr; *Troubleshoot* &rarr; *Windows Store Apps* &rarr; *Run the troubleshooter*

 ## Install MinTTY/WSLTTY